Eastern Michigan Writing Project

 Registration for this summer's virtual writing camps for students entering grades 3-12 is now open!

 Teachers from all subject areas and disciplines, grades K-college, are invited to attend the EMWP Summer Institute: Initiatives in Writing 2021.
 Also included is a pre-institute meeting in the spring and two post-institute meetings in fall 2021.
 Participants may earn up to 73 SCECHs.
-Registration is now open!
+Registration will be open until June 1, 2020!
+Register now!

 Launched in the mid-1980s, the Eastern Michigan Writing Project (EMWP) is one of 11 sites of the National Writing Projects of Michigan and one of more than 200 sites of the National Writing Project.
 The EMWP seeks to improve student writing and thinking by improving the teaching of writing, provide professional development programs for classroom teachers and expand the professional roles of teachers.